10 Unique Steppe Animals

 Bobak Marmot

-The bobak marmot feed on the bulbs, shoots and flowers of grasses.
+The bobak marmot feeds on the bulbs, shoots, and flowers of grasses.
 Since the 20th century, they have suffered a decline in populations, largely due to hunting and destruction of habitat.
 However, so far they are still classified in the IUCN Red List as ‘least concern’.
+Interestingly, marmots play a crucial role in their ecosystem by aerating the soil through their burrowing activities, which in turn promotes plant growth.

 Saiga